 What additional benefits should I look for?

 It is not always possible to have a variety of mattresses on hand to address specific clinical issues that arise – look for mattresses that offer a variety of built-in options like raised perimeters and heel slopes in addition to a cover that provides airflow.
-By purchasing a mattress that includes all these considerations you’re more likely to have your bases covered if an additional health issue arises.
-However, since many of these features must be included at the time of purchase, it is always best to assess each resident’s specific needs before deciding on a mattress.
+By purchasing a mattress that includes all these considerations you’re more likely to have your bases covered if an additional health issue arises for one of your patients.
+However, since many of these features must be included at the time of purchase, it is always best to assess each patient’s specific needs before deciding on a mattress.

 No two people’s needs or preferences are going to be identical, making mattress selection an incredibly important, and at times, difficult task.
 Direct Supply has compiled some helpful resources to take the stress out of these decisions.